 Minor Repairs: $150 – $500

 Pipe boot replacement, small flashing resealing, replacing a few shingles.
 These are quick service calls — usually completed in under two hours.
+Most Pensacola roofers charge a service call fee of $75 to $150 that applies toward the repair cost.

 Moderate Repairs: $500 – $1,500

 Flashing replacement around a chimney or wall intersection, repairing a section of ridge cap, fixing a valley leak, or replacing a larger area of damaged shingles.
 These take half a day to a full day.
+Chimney flashing on older North Hill homes often runs toward the top of this range due to the masonry work involved.

 Major Repairs: $1,500 – $4,000+